 Railroad retirement taxes apply to earnings on an annual basis.
 The amounts of earnings subject to these taxes are determined annually on the basis of national wage levels.

 DUAL TAX PAYMENTS

-Railroad employees who also worked for a social security covered employer in the same year may, under certain circumstances, receive a tax credit equivalent to any excess social security taxes withheld.
+Railroad employees who also worked for a social security covered employer in the same year may, under certain circumstances, receive a tax credit equivalent to any excess so-